joakimstenhammar/molsim/CONTRIBUTING.md

 Some general rules when commenting the code:
 * When reviewing the code mark comments regarding ''cosmetic'' changes in the code with :sparkles: (`:sparkles: `).
 * Mark all general comments which requre further attention with :negative_squared_cross_mark: (`:negative_squared_cross_mark:`).
 When the isse of the comment was resolved, mark it with :white_check_mark: (`:white_check_mark:`)

+Some other things to check:
+* are all new features described in the wiki?
+* is the version changed (corretly? adhere to [Semantic Versioning](http://semver.org/))